AIM-Harvard/pyradiomics/labs/pyradiomics-dcm/README.md

   --parameters pyradiomics extraction parameters --temp-dir Temporary directory
   --features-dict Dictionary mapping pyradiomics feature names to the IBSI defined features.
   --volume-reconstructor Choose the tool to be used for reconstructing image volume from the DICOM image series.
-Allowed options are plastimatch or dcm2niix (should be installed on the system). plastimatchwill be used by default.
+Allowed options are plastimatch or dcm2niix (should be installed on the system). plastimatch will be used by default.
 ```

 # Sample invocation